whennemuth/kuali-database/README.md

       Specifies the name to give to a stack when creating it, or the name of the stack to update/delete. *Methods: create, update, delete*
       *Required: No, Default: "kuali-aurora-mysql-rds"*
    - DB_PASSWORD:
-      Specifies either a raw password or the path of a file in S3 that contains the password you want to apply for access to the rds database.
+      Specifies either a raw password or the path of a kc-config.xml file in S3 from which will be extracted for the password you want to apply for access to the rds database.
       *Methods: create, update, delete*
-      *Required: No, Default: "s3://kuali-research-ec2-setup/rds/password1"*
+      *Required: No, Default: "s3://kuali-research-ec2-setup/sb/kuali/main/config/kc-config-rds.xml"*

    ```
    # 1) Acquire this repository if not already: